-Peter Elston tell us that, since we last published in June of this year, Seneca IM's strategy remains unchanged.
-Furthermore, his analysis of macroeconomic developments since, has served to reinforce this view that the global economy is approaching the end of its expansionary phase.
+Peter Elston tell us that, since QuotedData last published in June of this year, Seneca IM's strategy remains unchanged.
+Furthermore, his analysis of events since, has served to reinforce this view that the global economy is approaching the end of its expansionary phase (the phase of the business cycle when the economy moves from a trough to a peak, business activity increases and gross domestic product (GDP) expands until it reaches a peak).

-The 'mechanics' underlying Peter's strategy have been covered in detail in our previous notes (for example, please see pages 5 and 6 of our June 2018 note for a more in-depth discussion) but, to summarise, developed markets and economies are in an expansion phase.
-Inflation is picking up which will lead to monetary tightening and economic contraction.
+The 'mechanics' underlying Peter's strategy have been covered in detail in QuotedData previous notes (for example, please see pages 5 and 6 of QuotedData's June 2018 note for a more in-depth discussion) but, to summarise, developed markets and economies are in an expansion phase.
+Inflation is picking up which will lead to central banks tightening monetary policy (for example by raising interest rates), which will act as a brake on the economy, causing it to contract.
 Looking at Figure 3, there is evidence that inflation is picking up.